DanielKehoe/learn-rails-copilot/13_Getting_Help.md

 You can try [RailsMentors](http://www.railsmentors.org/), a network of volunteer mentors offering free help.

-If you can pay for help, find a mentor using [HackHands](http://hackhands.com/) or [AirPair](http://www.airpair.com/).
+If you can pay for help, try [Codementor](https://www.codementor.io/).
 Market rates are expensive for a student, obviously, but if you are learning on the job or building an application for your own business, connecting online with a mentor might be a godsend.

-[AirPair](http://www.airpair.com/) connects developers for real-time help using video chat and screen sharing.
-Experts set their own rate and the site matches you according to your budget.
-Expect to pay market rates for consulting ranging from USD \$40 per hour to \$150 per hour or more.

-[HackHands](http://hackhands.com/) promises to instantly connect you with a qualified expert at a cost of one dollar per minute for mentorship using video chat and screen sharing.

 ## Code Review